MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 5 - Code Extension & Development.md

     ```

-8.Paste the following piece of code within the method:
+8. Paste the following piece of code within the method:

     ```
     ModifyFieldEventArgs    event = e as DataEventArgs;